 Announcing the addition of a new cell-concentration approach to arthritis

 As many are aware, I was an invited speaker to the Russian Orthopedic Society this past November.
 Although the purpose was for me to educate the attendees about advances in Cellular Orthopedics and Regenerative Medicine, I did become aware that a particular approach to arthritis under investigation in Europe in which I had great personal interest might soon be available for me in the United States.
-Three weeks ago, I underwent an autologous cellular and platelet concentration intervention into both of my knees so I could stay active and continue to pursue my personal fitness and recreational interests.
+Three weeks ago, I underwent an autologous cellular and platelet concentration intervention in both of my knees so I could stay active and continue to pursue my personal fitness and recreational interests.

 The Autologous Platelet Concentrate Fluid is designed to introduce anti-inflammatory cytokines and anabolic growth factors so as to decrease pain and promote cartilage well-being.
 Owing to my age, my circulating blood was used in a single injection in an attempt to stimulate my cartilage cell proliferation, block further cartilage destruction and slow my cartilage degradation.
-In a younger patient, I would chose Bone Marrow Concentrate as the means for blocking the inflammatory proteins Interleukin-1(IL-1) and Tissue Necrosis Factor-alpha (TNF-a).
-We now are able to offer this single injection intervention to those who might otherwise chose a Total Joint Replacement or who have not responded to previous regenerative interventions
+In a younger patient, I would choose Bone Marrow Concentrate as the means for blocking the inflammatory proteins Interleukin-1(IL-1) and Tissue Necrosis Factor-alpha (TNF-a).
+We now are able to offer this single injection intervention to those who might otherwise choose a Total Joint Replacement or who have not responded to previous regenerative interventions